 Who will be teaching, what is their faculty rank and their terminal degree?

+Will new faculty expertise or new faculty members be needed to operate this program?

+If yes, is there approval to hire new appropriately credentialed faculty members?

+If no, provide an explanation of existing faculty capacity?

 How will new faculty for the program be selected?
 By whom?

 What are the minimal qualifications expected of instructors in the program?
 HLC has guidelines on faculty qualifications.